sarven/unit-testing-tips/README.md

 ### Time as a volatile dependency

-:information_source: The time is a volatile dependency because is non-deterministic, each invocation returns a different result.
+:information_source: The time is a volatile dependency because it is non-deterministic.
+Each invocation returns a different result.

 :x: Bad: